 Decluttering your counters is a personal process.
 Some like them almost completely bare, others like to keep small appliances on them for easy use instead of having to pull them out of storage every time.
 Personally, I like to keep a coffee/tea station on my counter, as well as a stack of cookbooks, cutting boards, and oils and spices in a tray next to the stovetop.
 I think these things are pretty as well as functional so they work for me.
 The rest of the counter is kept bare for working on.
 The key is to not have visual chaos on your counters.
 Get rid of piles of paper that shouldn't be there.
 No more paper towel holder since you've switched to cloths stored a drawer.
 Dish detergent goes under the sink.
 Seldom-used appliances are gone or stored.
 Get ruthless here and see what a difference clean, sparse counters can make.

 8. Decorate simply.

 You should continue the look and feel of your home in the kitchen, but you also want to make sure that it remains simple and clean.
 Simplicity means creating a space that makes you feel at peace, so that will depend on your own personal style, but a good general rule would be to use no more than a couple different colours and materials in the kitchen.
 Don't have two different counter materials plus a busy backsplash.
 And make your decor both beautiful and practical.
-Maybe that simply means creating a cute cardboard outline to frame all of those photos on the fridge into an intentional display.
+Maybe that simply means creating a cardboard outline to frame and pull together all of those photos cluttering the fridge into an intentional display.
 Perhaps it's a chalkboard wall where you can plan out your week's menu.
 Hanging cutting boards, muffin tins or utensils under your upper shelving is decorative and functional.
 Or you might install a small piece of art that makes you smile.

 Make the kitchen a happy and functional space and your days will be brighter.